ElusiveTau/Barebones-ATmega328P-Pu/README.md

 |                |  Pin 21         | AREF (Vcc)        |
 |                |  Pin 22         | Gnd               |

-Note:
-- If you're using a 4 pin 16Mhz C. Oscillator, connect the output pin of the oscillator to Pin 9.
-(See Acknowledgement 2)
+Note: If you're using a 4 pin 16Mhz C. Oscillator, connect the output pin of the oscillator to Pin 9 (See Acknowledgement 2).
+Otherwise connect a 2-pin 16Mhz oscillator across pin 9 and pin 10 of the '328P-PU

+3. On the Arduino Uno, open and upload the "ArduinoISP" example sketch.
+4. While the ArduinoISP sketch is running on the Uno, go to "Tools" -> "Burn Bootloader" and wait until it finishes.

 ##### Acknowledgements
 [1.
 Indepth Explanation](https://www.arduino.cc/en/Main/Standalone)